AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 >
 >Errors display if you attempt to uninstall a module with a dependency on another module.
 In that case, you cannot uninstall one module; you must uninstall both.

-## Roll back the file system, database, or media files {#instgde-cli-uninst-mod-roll}
+## Roll back the file system, database, or media files

 To restore the codebase to the state at which you backed it up, use the following command: